ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 The following permissions are needed for streams landing:

-- Permission to create service-to-service authentication
+- Permission to create service-to-service authentication.
-- Permission to create service IDs and API keys
+- Permission to create service IDs and API keys.
-- Permission to write to {{site.data.keyword.keymanagementservicelong}} (to store the API key)
+- Permission to write to {{site.data.keyword.keymanagementservicelong}} (to store the API key).
+- Reader access role for the cluster, topic and group resources within the {{site.data.keyword.messagehub}} service instance (or a Reader access role for the service instance as a whole).
+- Writer role for the Cloud {{site.data.keyword.cos_short}} bucket.

 ## Limitations
 {:limitations-streams-landing}